There is a common misconception that to rank highly you have to build lots of backlinks.

 You can think of it as something akin to word of mouth in advertising, people visit your site because someone else told them to.
 This improves your relevance without you having to prove your worth through other means like backlinks.

-These statistics will more often than not beat out sites with a larger web presence, more content, and more backlinks because their user experience and referral traffic are lower despite their size.
+These statistics will more often than not beat out sites with a larger web presence, more valuable content, and more backlinks because their user experience and referral traffic are lower despite their size.

 Our last point has to do with how well you communicate your message and what that message is.
 This means higher click-through rates, more talk about your brand on social media, more relevant testimonials from clients, basically anything that says, “even though we’re smaller, we provide better service to users.”